OpenScienceLabs/opensciencelabs.github.io/pages/about/roadmap/index.md

   co-creating new content alongside our partners, community members, and affiliates, fostering a collaborative and innovative learning environment.

-Thank you for the clarification.
-Considering the ongoing nature of your internship program and the focus on continuous improvement, here's an updated version of the section:

 ### Participation in Google Summer of Code

 - **Objective:** Apply to become a mentoring organization in Google Summer of